 Although 90% of financial institutions have a presence on social networking sites, almost 75% of bank customers and credit union members are not aware of that presence.
 To correct this imbalance, financial institutions must proactively engage consumers, giving them opportunities to learn and provide feedback through educational tools and online conversations.

-Social media listening is the first step in understanding how to cultivate this valuable conversation with customers.
+Social listening is the first step to finding social media insights and understanding how to cultivate these valuable conversations with customers.
 Increasing social interactions can pay dividends – customers that engage with their institution through social media are more likely to open new accounts and to move savings and investments to the bank.
 Cultivating conversations also provides the institution with an important source of customer feedback, helping it better understand customer value and pain points which can inform strategic decisions.

 • Robust data to prove the business case for increasing social media engagement

 • Use cases highlighting social media interactions that encourage engagement

 • Best practices for harnessing social feedback to drive decision-making

 Nicole Sturgill, research director at CEB TowerGroup has a global perspective on the financial services industry.
 From armored currency carriers in Eastern Europe to local bank branches in South Africa, and everything in between, she has seen it all.

 Nicole specializes in delivery channels and is the research lead for projects related to ATMs, branches, contact centers, online banking and mobile banking.
 With expertise spanning a broad range of industry issues—including ATM strategy and processing, cash supply chain management, operational analysis, vendor management and regulatory compliance—Nicole provides clients with valuable solutions-based management advice.